timbenniks/timbenniksdev-2024/content/3.videos/index.md

 Hygraph Videos

 #description
-Tim's Hygraph videos present a mix of thought leadership about Headless CMS, prouct feature explanations and the CMS Maverick series.
+Tim's Hygraph videos present a mix of thought leadership about Headless CMS, product feature explanations and the CMS Maverick series.
 ::

 ::videos